tyliang/Tengyuan.Liang/content/home/about.md

 # Biography

-I am an [Assistant Professor](https://www.chicagobooth.edu/faculty/directory/l/tengyuan-liang) (Associate Professor, effective July 1, 2021) at the [University of Chicago](https://www.uchicago.edu).
+I am an [Associate Professor](https://www.chicagobooth.edu/faculty/directory/l/tengyuan-liang) at the [University of Chicago](https://www.uchicago.edu).
 I use principles from [learning theory](https://en.wikipedia.org/wiki/Computational_learning_theory) and [mathematical statistics](https://en.wikipedia.org/wiki/Mathematical_statistics) to understand models and data.

-My research is supported by the NSF CAREER award and the George C. Tiao faculty fellowship.
+My research is supported by the NSF CAREER award and the David G. Booth faculty fellowship.
 My current research aims to:

 - bridge the empirical and theoretical gap in modern statistical learning;
 - understand the computational and algorithmic aspects of statistical inference;